Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 So to begin, we're pleased to continue our strong performance in the second quarter of 2017.
 To recap the headline numbers for you from this past quarter, revenue increased 11% to $446 million, adjusted EBITDA increased $6 million to $87 million, and adjusted earnings per share of $0.74, increased 21% from last year.

-Also, as we previewed on our last call, we continued to experience roughly a 2% FX headwind related to our UK operations in the first half of this year.
+Also, as we previewed on our last call, we continued to experience roughly a 2% FX headwind related to our U.K. operations in the first half of this year.
 Therefore, on a common currency basis, revenue would have approximated 13% in Q2.
-Likewise, the growth in EBITDA and adjusted EPS would have also been proportionately higher.
+Likewise, the growth in EBITDA and adjusted EPS would have also been proportionally higher.

 Our top line growth of $43 million included solid contributions from each of our three lines of business.
-We welcomed 13 new centers this past quarter, notably a high quality group of 7 centers in the Netherlands which expands our footprint to about 40 in Holland.
+We welcomed 13 new centers this past quarter, notably a high quality group of seven centers in the Netherlands, which expands our footprint to about 40 in Holland.

 In our back-up division, revenue increased 13% this past quarter on new client launches, expanded utilization and rate increases.
 Revenue growth in our educational advising segment rebounded to 26% for the quarter.
-Recent new client launches for both of these segments include Northwell Health Systems, Raytheon, the Verizon and CWA, Advocate Health Systems and Aetna.
+Recent new client launches for both of these segments include Northwell Health Systems, Raytheon, the Verizon and CWA, Advocate Health Systems, and Aetna.

 As we've discussed with you on prior calls, the timing of when new clients launch their service with us can contribute to some variability in the quarter-to-quarter growth rates, but as we look ahead to the second half of the year, we're pleased to be tracking well toward our 2017 targeted growth levels of 10% to 12% in the back-up segment and approximately 20% in the ed advising area.

 We also continue to deliver strong and consistent results in our core operations, even as we make investments to support continued growth and efficiency and expand the business in strategic ways.
-Operating margins of 13.2% for the quarter, which excludes onetime expenses for our May debt amendment, are in line with our previously discussed expectations for the year.
+Operating margins of 13.2% for the quarter, which excludes one-time expenses for our May debt amendment, are in line with our previously discussed expectations for the year.

 As a reminder, there are three notable areas that are and will continue to impact margins in 2017.
-First, the 90-center Asquith acquisition we made in the UK in the fourth quarter of last year contributes significant revenue in 2017 with margins that are consistent with the rest of our UK-based full-service centers but are lower than our U.S. business which benefits from the mix of the higher margin back-up in educational advising services.
+First, the 90-center Asquith acquisition we made in the U.K. in the fourth quarter of last year contributes significant revenue in 2017 with margins that are consistent with the rest of our U.K.-based full-service centers but are lower than our U.S. business which benefits from the mix of the higher margin back-up and educational advising services.
 In addition, we expect to incur approximately $2.5 million of integration type costs in 2017 before we fully realize the synergies that we targeted.

 The second component relates to the short-term effects on margin from our newer lease consortium centers that we've previously talked with you about on several prior calls.
-We've opened approximately 65 of these centers since the beginning of 2013 as part of our long-term growth strategy and are, again, on pace to open another cohort this year of approximately 10 to 15 of these centers.
+We've opened approximately 65 of these centers since the beginning of 2013 as part of our long-term growth strategy and are again on pace to open another cohort this year of approximately 10 to 15 of these centers.
 While we're still ramping to a critical mass of mature centers in this cohort, the revenue contribution from these centers is significant, roughly $120 million expected in 2017, but the associated margin contribution is still modest.
-As we've discussed on prior calls, we expect that this headwind will naturally diminish as these more recent classes ramp up, unlocking the value creation that exist in this group of centers.
+As we've discussed on prior calls, we expect that this headwind will naturally diminish as these more recent classes ramp up, unlocking the value creation that exists in this group of centers.

-The third element that we've called out relates to our investments in technology and people to enhance our customers' user experience, build utilization levels of our services within our client workforces, and over time, deliver a more efficient and automated support service.
+The third element that we've called out relates to our investments in technology and people to enhance our customers' user experience, build utilization levels of our services within our client workforces, and over time deliver a more efficient and automated support service.
 Although we're investing in our full-service segment, our back-up and ed advising businesses have more embedded technology in their service delivery systems so we see somewhat more of an impact in these segments.

 In summary, these components will offset other underlying operating leverage in 2017.
-Then, in 2018 and beyond, we expect to regain our longer term targeted operating margin leverage of 50 basis points to 100 basis points.
+Then, in 2018 and beyond, we expect to regain our longer-term targeted operating margin leverage of 50 to 100 basis points.

 As we move on to the second half of this year, we do so with good momentum across all aspects of our business.
-The integration of the Asquith acquisition remains on track as our respective teams have worked closely on the integration strategy and we remain on track to realize the full value of our investment next year.
+The integration of the Asquith acquisition remains on track as our respective teams have worked closely on the integration strategy, and we remain on track to realize the full value of our investment next year.

-Our growth strategy continues to be focused on organic as well as acquisition growth and leveraging the breadth of our existing client base to cross sell our additional value-added services.
-Our sales pipeline in each of our services remains strong, with interest both from new clients and with cross sell opportunities.
+Our growth strategy continues to be focused on organic as well as acquisition growth and leveraging the breadth of our existing client base to cross-sell our additional value-added services.
+Our sales pipeline in each of our services remains strong, with interest both from new clients and with cross-sell opportunities.
 The industry verticals that represent the most activity at this point in the year are healthcare and biotech, higher education, and technology.
-We remain in a good position to achieve our organic growth plan in 2017 and at the same time, build our pipeline for next year.
+We remain in a good position to achieve our organic growth plan in 2017 and at the same time build our pipeline for next year.

 On the acquisition front, after an outsized year in 2016, we expected to have a more typical year of tuck-in acquisitions this year even as we continue to pursue our opportunities that range in scale.
-We continue to cultivate new prospects in our pipeline and we have a good mix of smaller networks and single center opportunities in active discussions both here in the U.S. and in Europe.
+We continue to cultivate new prospects in our pipeline, and we have a good mix of smaller networks and single center opportunities in active discussions both here in the U.S. and in Europe.

 Moving to the balance sheet side of things, with strong operating cash flow, our revolver and access to capacity when needed, we remain in a good position to take advantage of any strategic opportunities that may arise.
 Our first priority remains growth-oriented investments in acquisitions and new lease consortium centers, with the second priority to enhance shareholder value through our share repurchase program, which we've also continued to execute this past quarter, including our participation in a block trade this past May.